Titanium (band)

 Titanium was a New Zealand pop boy band formed in Auckland in 2012 from the winners of The Edge radio station's competition to create New Zealand's first authentic boy band.
-The Edge radio station hosted auditions across New Zealand and eventually six young men were selected for the group consisting of members, Zac Taylor, Andrew Papas, Jordi Webber, Shaquille Paranihi-Ngauma, Haydn Linsley and T.K Paradza.
-They released their debut single, "Come On Home".
-The single debuted at number one on the official New Zealand Singles Chart on 17 September 2012.

-Titanium released their debut studio album, All For You in December 2012.
-They became the first New Zealand band to have three songs in the Top 40 Singles Chart at one time.
+The Edge radio station hosted auditions across New Zealand and eventually six young men were selected: Zac Taylor, Andrew Papas, Jordi Webber, Shaquille Paranihi-Ngauma, Haydn Linsley and T.K Paradza.
+They released their debut single, "Come On Home", which debuted at number one on the official New Zealand Singles Chart on 17 September 2012.
+Titanium released its debut studio album, All For You in December 2012.
+It became the first New Zealand band to have three songs in the Top 40 Singles Chart at one time.

 History

 2012: Formation

 The Edge radio station began a nationwide search to find six young men to form a boy band.
 Auditions were held across New Zealand.
 Ten finalists were chosen and sent to "Boyband Camp".
 At the end of the week public voting for the guys opened and in conjunction with a panel of experts from The Edge, Illegal Musik and Warner Music the final six members were announced and became Titanium.
 Shortly after releasing their first single "Come On Home" which debuted at number one, the band announced a 15-date Come On Home Tour.

 Titanium then went on to support American band Hot Chelle Rae as supporting acts for their New Zealand leg of the "Whatever World Tour", at Vector Arena.
 The concerts also featured The X Factor contestant and recording artist, Cher Lloyd.
 After the tour concluded in October 2012, the group continued working on their debut album, recording took place in Auckland, as Titanium worked with producers including Vince Harder.

 Titanium's debut studio album All For You was released worldwide on Friday, 7 December 2012.
 The official second single, "I Won't Give Up" was released to iTunes on 19 October 2012.
 On 5 November 2012, Titanium made New Zealand music chart history when they became the first New Zealand band to have three singles simultaneously in the official New Zealand Singles Chart.